Serif-7/Serif-7.github.io/markdown/How My Blog Works.md

 ---
 tags:
   - technical
-published: October 4, 2024
+published: October 5, 2024
+updated: Never
 ---
 Having a blog is somewhat expected of career seeking techies now.
 Wasn't always this way.
-It used to be, and still is, something people did for fun, to show off their work and their website skills; As a way of contributing to the public knowledge.
+It used to be, and still is, something people did for fun, to show off their work and their website skills; They did it as a way of contributing to the public knowledge.
 I used to have a Hugo blog, but didn't feel motivated to work on it.
 Felt very cookie cutter.
 I wrote one post about Morrowind and that was it.
 I didn't care to learn what shortcodes were or how the templating engine worked, I just wanted my posts online.

 Recently I hacked together my own static site generator.
 I have made it according to my aesthetics and design philosophy, which is as simple and easily accessible as possible, with good documentation.

 Follow along: https://github.com/Serif-7/Serif-7.github.io

-It is written in python, with exactly two dependencies: `pypandoc`, which is just a binding to Pandoc and lets me convert markdown to HTML, and `BeautifulSoup`, which lets me manipulate the converted HTML.
+It is written in python, with exactly three dependencies so far: `pypandoc`, which is just a binding to Pandoc and lets me convert markdown to HTML, `BeautifulSoup`, which lets me manipulate the converted HTML, and `pyYAML`, which I use to extract metadata from Obsidian markdown.
 The site layout is as follows:

-`index.html`: the homepage, with a recent posts list.
+* `index.html`: the homepage, with a recent posts list.
-`search.html`: the search function.
+* `search.html`: the search function.
 At the time of writing it allows for searching by name and sorting by tag.
 Eventually I will get around to sorting by date as well.
-`posts/`: Obvious.
+* `posts/`: Obvious.

 That's it.
 Most people don't spend much time on a stranger's blog -- I know I certainly don't -- so why make it complicated?